gearglow/ReptiliaWithATwist/The List.md

 "That's a 'no' if I ever heard one," Izzy muttered.

-"And anyway," Elysia continued, "Professor Snape is ecstatic about it.
+"And anyway," Luna continued, "Professor Snape is ecstatic about it.
 He actually did a happy-dance when he found out."

 "That might have been because muggle electronics work here now," Hermione said.